zcorleissen/documentation/source/api_v2_elasticsearch_resources.rst

    $ http

-Get a list of all users currenlty added to the instance specified by name.
+Get a list of all users currenlty added to the instance specified by name
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash